James "Lugs" Branigan: Boxing

-Branigan lived on Drimnagh Road, just off the Crumlin Road in Dublin, and was treasurer of the County Dublin Board of the Irish Amateur Boxing Association (IABA) and acted as a boxing referee into his late seventies.
-During the 1930s he was involved with the Garda Boxing Club, fighting at cruiser-weight, light-heavyweight and heavyweight and eventually winning the Leinster heavyweight title.
+During the 1930s, Branigan was involved with the Garda Boxing Club, fighting at cruiser-weight, light-heavyweight and heavyweight and eventually winning the Leinster heavyweight title.
+He originally started boxing because he was, by his own admission, a "skinny kid" and actively worked to build himself up.
+He started daily morning running, followed by evenings in the gym.
+He also joined the Neptune Rowing Team to build his strength.
 In 1938, he fought for the Ireland international boxing team in Germany.
 He retired from boxing in 1939, though he became a referee.
-He sparred with younger boxers and weight-trained well into his sixties.
+He sparred with younger boxers and weight-trained well into his sixties.He lived on Drimnagh Road, just off the Crumlin Road in Dublin, and was treasurer of the County Dublin Board of the Irish Amateur Boxing Association (IABA) and acted as a boxing referee into his late seventies.

-Retirement
+Retirement and death

 Branigan retired on 6 January 1973.
 He received many tributes, but was particularly touched by a canteen of cutlery and Waterford glass set from some Dublin prostitutes, who regarded him as a father figure.
 He had requested to stay on in the Gardaí for two years, but the request was denied.

-He spent most of his retirement in Summerhill, County Meath, breeding budgerigars and growing crops.
-He died there on 22 May 1986.
-He was buried in Deans Grange Cemetery.
+He, with his wife, Elizabeth, spent most of his retirement in Summerhill, County Meath, breeding budgerigars and growing crops.
+In 1981, a variety of dahlia was named after him, having been registered by his son, Alick, with the Royal Horticultural Society.

+He died in the Adelaide Hospital on 22 May 1986.
+His funeral at Mount Argus church was attended by members of the Garda Síochána and former Irish boxing champions and under a Garda escort, his body was brought to Summerhill where he was buried.